Waobo/cparsing/README.md

 Matches a word made up by symbols of character\_pool with given minimal and maximal len.
 Using -1 as minimum or maximum len means 'any len including zero'.

+Depending on the WEAK\_MAX flag, this parser either fails if there are more than 'max' matches (STRONG), or succeed after 'max' bytes leaving further matches in the input (WEAK).

 ---
 ### Parser \*CharNotIn(void \*character\_pool, int min, int max)